ambujsri/Smile_Language_Model/README.md

 # 🧪 SMILES Language Modeling Project

-This repository contains code and utilities for building and evaluating a **SMILES-based Language Model** for molecular generation and analysis using deep learning.
+This repository contains code and utilities for building and evaluating a **SMILES-based Language Model** for molecular classification using deep learning.
 The model is trained using PyTorch and leverages RDKit for chemical informatics.

 ---